Updated: Sep 27

 Sexting, which is the practice of creating and sharing sexual images via technological devices, has received a lot of attention in the last years due to the large involvement of teenagers.
-This behavior is associated with a lot of risks such as exposure to dangerous kinds of victimization as sextortion, online grooming, or cyberbullying.
+This behavior is associated with a lot of risks such as exposure to dangerous kinds of victimization such as sextortion, online grooming, or cyberbullying.

 There is no consensus around the definition of the term sexting in the scientific community, therefore it has been diversely defined.
 Some broad definitions include the sending of any kind of sexual content whereas some other narrower definitions are image-based only.

 Hence, there is also expected a relationship between sexting and a higher likelihood of reported depressive and anxiety symptoms.
-The increasing number of suicides connected to sexting is a proof that supports this relationship.
+The increasing number of suicides connected to sexting is proof that supports this relationship.

 According to Michelle at al., 21% of teenagers who appear or create sexually explicit images and 25% of teenagers who have received such images have reported feelings of embarrassment or fright as a result of their actions.
 Whereas, 24% of teenagers from 11-16 years old, responded yes when they were asked if in the last 12 months any sexual message they received bothered them.